-Matter Description

-1 Determination

-We have determined financial statement materiality based on a proportion of the gross expenditure of the Authority for the financial year.
-Materiality at the planning stage of our audit is £580 000, which equates to 2% of your draft gross expenditure for the period.

-2 Other factors

-An item does not necessarily have to be large to be considered to have a material effect on the financial statements.

-Planned audit procedures

-We determine planning materiality in order to:

-- establish what level of misstatement could reasonably be expected to influence the economic decisions of users taken on the basis of the financial statements - assist in establishing the scope of our audit engagement and audit tests - determine sample sizes and - assist in evaluating the effect of known and likely misstatements in the financial statements
+Matter Description Planned audit procedures 1 Determination We have determined financial statement materiality based on a proportion of the gross expenditure of the Authority for the financial year.
+Materiality at the planning stage of our audit is £620k, which equates to 2% of your draft gross expenditure for the period.
+We determine planning materiality in order to: establish what level of misstatement could reasonably be expected to influence the economic decisions of users taken on the basis of the financial statements; assist in establishing the scope of our audit engagement and audit tests; determine sample sizes and assist in evaluating the effect of known and likely misstatements in the financial statements.
+2 Reassessment of materiality Our assessment of materiality is kept under review throughout the audit process.
+We reconsider planning materiality if, during the course of our audit engagement, we become aware of facts and circumstances that would have caused us to make a different determination of planning materiality.

-An item may be considered to be material by nature where it may affect instances when greater precision is required.

-We have identified senior officer remuneration as a balance where we will apply a lower materiality level, as these are considered sensitive disclosures.
-We have set materiality at 2% of gross senior officer remuneration expenditure reported.